-managed IP-based networks ESInets, gateways, functional elements and, and databases that provide additional augment or replicate present day E9-1-1 features and functions and provide new capabilities.
-NG9 1 1 systems are is designed to provide access to emergency services from all sources, and to provide multimedia data capabilities for PSAPs and other emergency services organizations."P.01" means the probability (P) expressed as a decimal fraction of an emergency call being blocked.
+"P.01" means the probability (P) expressed as a decimal fraction of an emergency call being blocked.
 P.01 is the grade of service reflecting the probability that one call out of 100 during the average busy hour of the average busy day will be blocked, or the number of 9-1-1 circuits or facilities from the 9-1-1 system provider's routing equipment to the primary PSAP or PSAPs that is sufficient to complete 99% of all requests for emergency service during the average busy hour of the average busy day.

-"Public Safety Answering Point" or "PSAP" means the initial answering location of an emergency call"Waiver" means approval for exemption from consolidation, which shall be subject to review and renewal as determined by the Administrator, with recommendation from the Advisory Board.
+"Public Safety Answering Point" or "PSAP" means the primary answering location of an emergency call that meets the appropriate standards of service and is responsible for receiving and processing those calls and events according to a specified operational policy.

 Section 1327.120 Duties